pablo-de-luna/rock-paper-scissors/README.md

-# rock-paper-scissors
-Rock, paper, scissors JavaScript exercise from The Odin Project
+# Rock, paper, scissors JavaScript exercise

+### JavaScript exercise from The Odin Project
+In this project, I apply the knowledge gained so far from the JavaScript Basics section of The Odin Project course.